Get help with your down payment and closing costs in Billings

 Finally, you must complete at least 350 hours of sweat equity labor, helping Habitat for Humanity build homes.
 No previous construction experience is required and there are non-construction duties you can perform to meet the hour requirements.

-The Realty Billings Team is happy to share what we know about these programs and introduce you to qualified lenders for each program.
+Although we aren’t lenders, The Realty Billings Team is happy to share what we know about these programs and to introduce you to qualified lenders for each program.